Protecting your privacy

-Where possible, all personal information which is no longer needed or required by law to be retained will be properly de-identified or destroyed.
+Where possible, all Personal Information which is no longer needed or required by law to be retained will be properly de-identified or destroyed.

-4.4 Disclosure of personal information
+4.4 Disclosure of Personal Information

-Personal Information will be used and disclosed for the purposes described in ‘Use of personal information’ above.
-Although The Foundation generally does not disclose personal information to other organisations, this may be done upon the receipt of consent, or if it is required or authorised by law (including in emergency situations or to assist law enforcement), or if it is believed it is reasonably necessary to conduct the functions and activities of The Foundation.
+Personal Information will be used and disclosed for the purposes described in the Use of Personal Information section above.
+Although The Foundation generally does not disclose Personal Information to other organisations, this may be done upon the receipt of your consent, or if it is required or authorised by law (including in emergency situations or to assist law enforcement), or if it is believed it is reasonably necessary to conduct the functions and activities of The Foundation.

-4.5 Disclosure of personal information outside Australia
+4.5 Disclosure of Personal Information outside Australia

-4.6 Security of personal information
+4.6 Security of Personal Information

-However, because of the nature of the internet, security of personal information cannot be guaranteed.
+However, because of the nature of the internet, security of Personal Information cannot be guaranteed.
 All unencrypted information exchanged via the internet may be accessed and used by people other than those for whom it is intended.

 4.7.
-Access or corrections to your personal information
+Access or corrections to your Personal Information

-All reasonable steps are taken to ensure that personal information collected, held, used, disclosed, stored and handled is complete, accurate, relevant and up-to-date.
+All reasonable steps are taken to ensure that Personal Information collected, held, used, disclosed, stored and handled is complete, accurate, relevant and up-to-date.